codevogel/faux-3d-perspective-shader/README.md

 (originally released on [Godot Shaders](https://godotshaders.com/shader/faux-3d-perspective-shader-for-2d-canvas-items/))

 ## WHAT IS IT?

 An improvement on [Hei's 2d-perspective shader](https://godotshaders.com/shader/2d-perspective/).

 The most important difference to note in this shader are:
 - This shader uses updated syntax (Compatible with Godot 4.4+)
 - It adds a parameter 'use_front' that allows for the Canvas Item to have a front and the back side.
 - The UV's will scale so the textures are applied as you would expect any other 3D object to behave.
-- It adds an example use case script for simulating 3D cards in a 2D card game.
+- It adds an example use case script for simulating 3D cards in a 2D card game, which uses the shader applied on a SubViewportContainer, allowing you to layout the cards with 2D UI elements while retaining their 3D looks.

+The shader code can be found [here](./example/shader/faux_3d_perspective_shader.gdshader).

 ## EFFECT